efollman/SomatSIE.jl/notes.md

 ## General Notes

 - consider ensureing data and time convienence props should maybe return empty vector if not TS (unsure what it does now) to keep things from breaking
+- check if there really is a dim.data alias for dim.vec, remove as it is uneccisarry

 ## Future Optimizations